tbarron/evernote-helpers/README.md

 ### Reasons to prefer Applescript over Python

  * Applescript carries out Evernote interactions directly on the local machine and doesn't need to be authenticated.
+Synchronization with the cloud version is left to Evernote itself.

- * Applescript is not subject to the bandwidth limits Evernote imposes on online applications.
+ * Applescript is not subject to the bandwidth limits Evernote imposes on online applications because it does its work locally.

  * Python interactions require internet access.
 Applescript interactions do not.